sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_shiva/mArgabandhustotram_sArtha_appayyadIkShitendraiH_viracitam.md

 possessions.
 The question then is how can one feel happy when thrown
 into such a situation?
 Time is constantly gnawing at our life
 quietly.
 Bhartruhari says life is oozing away like water leaking from
-a pot with a crack आयुः परिस्रवति भिन्नघटादिवांभः
+a pot with a crack आयुः परिस्रवति भिन्नघटादिवाम्भः
 Death is imminent and can strike anyone at any time.
 This being the
 case, Krishna asks ``how can one find pleasure in wealth or
 enjoyment?
 It cannot please him, who like an animal, is being dragged